 The admission requirements of the College of Graduate Studies of the University apply.
 The basic requirement is a 2.7 (on a 4.0 scale) GPA on all undergraduate work leading to the bachelor’s degree.
 Applicants having less than a 2.7 GPA on all undergraduate work will be considered for admission if other criteria for estimation of potential success in graduate studies are positive.

-Each student must submit three copies of transcripts, one of which must be official and show all post-secondary academic work and degrees granted, three letters of recommendation from college faculty members acquainted with the applicant’s character and ability, and scores from the aptitude portion of the GRE.
+Each student must submit three copies of transcripts, one of which must be official and show all post-secondary academic work and degrees granted, three letters of recommendation from college faculty members acquainted with the applicant’s character and ability.
+The Graduate Record Exam (GRE) is not required for admission, but is highly recommended for International students.

-International students are required to take the TOEFL, which will be given in their own country by the Educational Testing Service.
+International students are required to take an English language test, which will be given in their own country by the Educational Testing Service.

 Normally, acceptance will be decided by April 1 for admission during the following fall semester.
 The priority deadline for completed applications is January 15th.
 Complete applications received by this deadline will be considered for admission.
 Applications received after the January 15th deadline may also be considered, if positions are available in a program.
 International students are encouraged to submit applications one month prior to the stated deadline to allow for delays in international correspondence.